Neaxic/neaxic/README.md

 ### Current websites www.javel.dk & www.apecode.io

 _The text under is automatically updated from a script i wrote for fun_
 ```
-This file was lastly modified by AutoHotKey
+This file was lastly modified by a Python automator script
 ```